Background pattern

 • Personality disorders

-• Urinary incontinence, hematuria (blood in the urine), polyuria (increased urine volume), increased frequency of urination, urinary anomalies
+• Urinary incontinence, hematuria (blood in the urine), polyuria (increased urine volume), increased urination frequency, urinary anomalies

 Only children: